michalkrudysz/contextus/README.md

 ### Server setup:

 4. Navigate to the `server` directory and run `npm install` to install server dependencies.
+5. Install and configure RabbitMQ for queue management in the application.
-5. To start the backend application in development mode, open another terminal window and execute `npm run dev`.
+6. To start the backend application in development mode, open another terminal window and execute `npm run dev`.

 ### Database setup:

-6. Ensure that the MySQL database is set up as described in the `database` directory files.
+7. Ensure that the MySQL database is set up as described in the `database` directory files.
 The database can be created using tools like MySQL Workbench.

 ### Note: